Tooling reference

 Chart rendering

 org2 render-chart renders an SVG artifact from #+chart: / #+plot: metadata or an adjacent fenced ```chart block attached to an org2 table.
-This gives editor clients a shared backend instead of making each extension reimplement table parsing and chart semantics.
+Editor clients share this backend, so each extension uses the same table parsing and chart semantics.

 The first renderer supports deterministic bar, line, and bucketed histogram charts with x and y column mappings.
 New hand-written examples should prefer fenced chart blocks when they are easier to scan: